Tim Omotoso: Child sex abuse allegations

 Omotoso is alleged to have groomed people and abused them from the age of 14.
-He was arrested by the South African priority crimes unit, Hawks, on 20 April 2017 at the Port Elizabeth International Airport.
+He was arrested by the South African priority crimes unit, Hawks, on 20 April 2017 at the Port Elizabeth International Airport after a whistleblower, Pamela Mabini, shared information about his alleged crimes with the Commission for the Promotion and Protection of the Rights of Cultural, Religious and Linguistic Communities.

 Alongside co-accused Lusanda Sulani and Zukiswa Sitho, South African women alleged to be his assistants, Omotoso faced charges of rape, human trafficking, sexual assault, and racketeering.
 Initially charged with 97 counts, this was reduced to 63, then 32 and then everything was cleared.

 The prosecution alleged Omotoso exploited his authority within JDI to groom and abuse young women, some as young as 14.
 Complainants claimed they were recruited under promises of spiritual or material benefits, only to be subjected to strict control at Omotoso's properties, such as in Durban, where he allegedly assaulted them.
 Cheryl Zondi, a key witness, testified in 2018 that Omotoso raped her starting at age 14, a testimony that gained widespread attention as the trial was broadcast live, a first for a major rape case in South Africa.

 The trial faced significant delays due to defense motions for mistrials, judicial recusals (e.g., Judge Mandela Makaula recused himself in 2019 over a conflict of interest), and prosecution changes.
 Defense attorney Peter Daubermann challenged witness credibility and accused former prosecutor Nceba Ntelwa of misconduct, including encouraging perjury—allegations Judge Irma Schoeman later deemed exaggerated but noted as irregular.

+On 7 March 2025, Mabini, who had reported Omotoso to authorities and offered support to his victims, was shot dead outside her home in KwaZakele.